Apache Doris Release Preparation

 https://downloads.apache.org/doris/KEYS

-In subsequent release poll emails, use the KEYS file here in https://downloads.apache.org/doris/KEYS.
+In subsequent release vote emails, use the address https://downloads.apache.org/doris/KEYS.

 Maven Release Preparation

-For components such as the Doris Connector, you need to use maven for the release.
+For components such as Doris Connector, Shade, and SDK, you need to use Maven for the release, which requires configuring ~/.m2/settings.xml and ~/.m2/settings-security.xml.

 mvn --encrypt-master-password <password>